-But you don’t just hire anyone.
+But don’t just hire anyone.
 If done poorly, the fulfillment process can greatly impact your end customer’s experience with you.
-The best way to find the right fulfillment provider is to ask them in depth questions about the services they offer, and what specific solutions they have to make sure they are the perfect fit your business and have the same interests in mind.
-Here are a few to think about:
+The best way to find the right fulfillment provider is to ask them in-depth questions about the services they offer, and what specific solutions they have to make sure they are the perfect fit for your business and have the same interests in mind.

 1. Do You Have Experience with Retail Fulfillment?